MAvRK7/Audio-Summarization-of-Speech/README.md

-# Enhancing Speech Clarity Through Sequential Audio Source Separation, Adaptive Noise Reduction, and Summarization
+# Multi-Speaker Speech Processing in Noisy Environments: A Hybrid Model for Source Separation and Summarization

-This work presents an advanced pipeline for audio source separation, transcription, and summarization, aimed at enhancing the clarity and intelligibility of speech in multi-speaker environments.
-The proposed model combines
-SepFormer, ConvTasNet, and adaptive noise reduction techniques to isolate speech from two speakers, reduce background noise, and amplify the primary speaker’s voice.
-In contrast to existing models that employ either SepFormer or ConvTasNet alone, this hybrid approach achieves superior performance without significantly increasing computational complexity.
-Once trained, the system delivers rapid, accurate audio separation and transcription.
-Google’s Speech-to-Text
+In multi-speaker environments, intelligibility may be a concern when speakers overlap.
+This work presents an advanced pipeline to first separate audio and then give a summary of the conversation.
+The proposed model combines Sep- Former, ConvTasNet, and adaptive noise reduction techniques to isolate speech from two speaker mixed audio, reduce background noise, and amplify the pri mary speaker’s voice.
+This hybrid approach gives better results than each of the two models used on their own, without significant increase in computational cost.
-API is utilised for transcription, followed by a summarization phase implemented using a pre-trained BART model fine-tuned on the CNN Daily Mail dataset.
-Performance evaluation using standard metrics, including Signal-to-Distortion Ratio
-(SDR), Signal-to-Interference Ratio (SIR), and Signal-to-Artifacts Ratio (SAR), demonstrates the effectiveness of the proposed model.
-The system yields high SDR and SIR scores, indicating its capability in improving speech clarity while maintaining efficiency.
-This approach holds promise for various applications such as meeting transcription, voice command systems, and real-time communication enhancement.
+Once trained, the system delivers rapid, accurate audio separation and transcrip tion.
+Once separated, for transcipting the audio, Google’s Speech-to-Text API is utilised.
+This is followed by a summarization phase implemented using a pre- trained BART model fine-tuned on the CNN Daily Mail dataset.
+Performance evaluation is done using standard metrics, including Signal-to-Distortion Ratio (SDR), Signal-to-Interference Ratio (SIR), and Signal-to-Artifacts Ratio (SAR) and it demonstrates the effectiveness of the proposed model.
+The model yields an average SDR of 24.6, average SIR of 24.5 and an average SAR of 24.5 which shows its capability in improving speech clarity while maintaining efficiency.

 Keywords: Audio source separation, SepFormer, ConvTasNet, Adaptive noise reduction, Audio transcription, Summarization